AndresRicoM/axol/README.md

 The current version of the system is has four sensor types and a HomeHub communication device.
 The four sensing units include tank sensors, bucket sensors, quality sensors and environmental sensors.

+<h2>Homehub</h2>
+The Homehub acts as a user interface and as the centralized data relay for the system.
+All of the sensing units send the data directly to a Homehub.
+The Homehub formats and sends the infroamtion to a remote database.

-It is advised to firstly manufacture a HomeHub device as all other sensors directly connect to the Homehub.
+Note: It is advised to firstly manufacture a HomeHub device as all other sensors directly connect to the Homehub.

+<h2>Tank Sensor</h2>
+The tank sensor uses Adafruits VXL ToF distance sensor.
+It measures the distance between a water tanks lid and the water line.
+With this information we can calculate a containers used volume to detemrine how much water is stored within the container.

+<h2>Bucket Sensor</h2>
+The bucket sensor uses a simple tilt switch.
+The switch is closed whenever a bucket is flipped.
+Everytime that the switch is activated, the sensor sends a notice to the Homehub and the Homehub timestamps the information before sending it to the database.

+<h2>Quality Sensor</h2>
+The quality sensor measures EC in water to get an estimate of Total Dissolved Solids.

+<h2>Environmental Sensor</h2>
+The environmental sensor uses an STH sensor to measure enviroenmental temperature and humidity.
+The sensor can be a good way to evaluate system and battery performance.
+It can also be used to track environemetal variables of places were the other sensors are placed.

 <h2>Viewing your systems data </h2>